3322964/Update-Checker/README.md

 # Update-Checker
-Update Checker notifies of TV series, movies & Blu-ray release dates, RSS feeds new items & website changes with a RegExp.
+Update Checker notifies of: TV series, movies & Blu-ray release dates; RSS feeds new items; & changes in any website with a RegExp.

 How to use: follow this [tutorial](https://developer.chrome.com/extensions/getstarted#unpacked).